 One of the important inputs provided by PFIP-II is deep technical expertise in the financial services space.
 TA was provided to many partners through the programme duration to administer the innovation hub for projects, to provide technical guidance to set up digital platforms for consumer engagement and process re-engineering, digitization of systems, use of HCD principles for product and engagement design, among others.
 The PADs also call for management level recruitments to execute the project requirements and to build institutional experience and knowledge in order to continue the project mandate sustainably even after PFIP's engagement is concluded.
 TA support has been one of the strongest offerings by PFIP Phase II and has been appreciated by different groups of stakeholders.
-On the FSP front, the fintech challenge hosted by PFIP earlier in 2019 has been appreciated by NBV in
+On the FSP front, the fintech challenge hosted by PFIP earlier in 2019 has been appreciated by NBV in Vanuatu and KINA bank in PNG for the technical rigor brought in by the fintech companies and the value proposition thereof.
+Similarly, TA provided by BPPS and Pinbox Solutions through micro-pension studies allowed SINPF in SOI, VNPF in Vanuatu and NASFUND in PNG to align its product offering for the informal and rural sector in a very successful way.
+PHB Development's TA to WMBL in PNG allowed for the institutionalization of the MAPs that is already making for a successful story.
+However, there have also been examples like the case of Westpac in PNG, the conclusion of the TA support provided by a long-term consultant was one of the reasons why the project did not carry on.
+This has shown that management intent from the partner organization, TA consultant's ability to mentor, coach and institutionalize technical expertise are some of the important factors determining sustainability of such efforts.

-45 KII with SolaPayGo management
+47 KII with SolaPayGo management